h3ndrk/interactive-widgets-mkdocs/README.md

 ## HTML Tag Reference

 The following HTML tags can be used in any Markdown page processed with the *interactive-widgets-mkdocs* plugin.
-Special characters within HTML tag attributes need to be escaped, see [OWASP XSS Prevention RULE 2](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#rule-2-attribute-encode-before-inserting-untrusted-data-into-html-common-attributes).
+Special characters within HTML tag attributes need to be escaped.
 Symptomes of lacking escaping may be missing page contents.

 ### `<x-button />`